-According to the Law of the United States, an unincorporated territory is an area which comes under the jurisdiction of the United States government but is not a part of the United States.
+According to the Law of the United States, an unincorporated territory is an area that comes under the jurisdiction of the United States government but is not a part of the United States.
 In such territories, the US Constitution is applicable but only partially.

 Since now you all must be clear that Puerto Rico is not a country, allow us to enlighten you with some interesting trivia about this archipelago.
 For the uninitiated, an archipelago is a cluster of islands.
 So apart from the mainland, Puerto Rico also has small islands like Mona, Culebra, and Vieques.
-Puerto Rico’s capital San Juan is also its financial, cultural and tourism hub.
+Puerto Rico’s capital San Juan is also its financial, cultural, and tourism hub.

 Fancy a nice meal?
-A typical Puerto Rican restaurant would offer you flavors of Spain, Italy and Africa with ingredients from the United States.
+A typical Puerto Rican restaurant would offer you flavors of Spain, Italy, and Africa with ingredients from the United States.

 Puerto Rico Map